Iceland Hut Based Ski Touring - Troll Peninsula

 Iceland Hut Skiing 11

 We have always wanted to visit Iceland and our good friend, Einar Steinarrsson, has provided us with the opportunity.
-Participants will depart the US on flights to Reykjavik, Iceland the evening before their trip starts and then transfer for a short flight to the remote town of Akureyi, Iceland where we will be met by "Super Jeeps" and transported another hour to the lodge that will serve as our base for the week.
+Participants will depart the US on flights to Reykjavik, Iceland the evening before their trip starts and then transfer for a short flight to the remote town of Akureyi, Iceland where we will be met and transported the final 40 minutes to the lodge that will serve as our base for the week.

 Guests are housed in double and triple rooms with shared bath and the lodge can accommodate up to 12 skiers.
-Days are spent skiing either directly from the lodge or after short 4x4 trips to other parts of the Peninsula.
-Evenings are spent eating family-style meals prepared by the lodge chef.
+After a long day of touring it is a treat to come home to a family-style meals prepared by the lodge chef.
 Typical food includes organic lamb, fresh fish and game meats such as goose.
 Vegetarians are also well taken care of.

 Each day involves a full-day ski tour in terrain that will satisfy all ski abilities, and can range from steep chutes to big, open slopes.
-The touring style is very similar to that offered on our trips to France, Switzerland, and Italy, and generally involves an early start after a solid breakfast, and then climbs undertaken with ski skins, followed by long descents.
-We will change-up each days destinations and use the 4x4 if we want a change of scenery or feel that something nearby will be in better condition for skiing.
+The touring style is very similar to that offered on our trips to France, Switzerland, and Italy, and generally involves an early start after a solid breakfast, and then climbs undertaken on skis, followed by long descents.
+We will change-up each day's destination based on the current conditions and objectives of the group.

-After our day of skiing we will relax in local geothermal springs, have a big, home-cooked meal and enjoy the comfortable furniture and extensive library housed in the lodge.
-The trip is designed to get in and out of Iceland efficiently, but you will have the option to stay longer if you would like to spend some time in Reykjavik, or traveling around Iceland.
+This trip is designed to get in and out of Iceland efficiently, with 6 days of ski touring, but you will have the option to stay longer if you would like to spend some time in Reykjavik, or traveling around Iceland.

 Itinerary for Iceland Ski Touring - Troll Peninsula